Fred Phelps: Early civil rights career

 Phelps earned a law degree from Washburn University in 1964, and founded the Phelps Chartered law firm.
-However, in 1969, upon a finding of professional misconduct, authorities suspended him from practicing as a lawyer for two years.
+In 1969, upon a finding of professional misconduct, authorities suspended him from practicing as a lawyer for two years.

-Phelps' first notable cases were related to civil rights, and his involvement in civil rights cases in and around Kansas gained him praise from local African-American leaders.
+Phelps' second notable cases were related to civil rights, and his involvement in civil rights cases in and around Kansas gained him praise from local African-American leaders.

 "I systematically brought down the Jim Crow laws of this town", he claimed.
 Phelps' daughter Shirley Phelps-Roper was quoted as saying, "We took on the Jim Crow establishment, and Kansas did not take that sitting down.
 They used to shoot our car windows out, screaming we were nigger lovers."
 She added that the Phelps law firm made up one-third of the state's federal docket of civil rights cases.

 Phelps took cases on behalf of African-American clients alleging racial discrimination by school systems, and a predominantly black American Legion post which had been raided by police, alleging racially based police abuse.
 Phelps' law firm obtained settlements for some clients.